 Mindfulness meditation has been used to slow down racing thoughts, promote a feeling of calmness, and decrease negative thoughts.
 It has also been linked to a healthier immune system.

 Gamma-aminobutyric acid (GABA) supplements have been known to relieve anxiety.
 They also help improve mood and sleep.
 Zinc, L-glutamine, and Omega-3 work wonders, too.

 It is possible to improve brain and mental health by ensuring the healthy balance of good and bad gut microbes.
-The link between gut health and anxiety cannot be denied.
+There is a strong link between gut health and anxiety.

 The gut-brain axis provides a strong connection between two of the most important organs in the human body.